orangelight/Robostangs-Robot-Communication-Protocol/README.md

 ```
 double d = ((Double)data).doubleValue();
 ```
+^This should get much simpler when they update Java versions

 Set a RRCPCommand name to SOCKETCLOSED and it will be called when a client timesout or disconnects.
 Android now supported!!!